tahsinature/future-proof-gin/README.md

 - Execute `make syncdb`
 - Execute `make run-watch`

-> Or in one command you can simple do this:
+> Or in one command you can simply do this:
 >
 > ```bash
 > make dependency prepare syncdb run-watch